liviucotfas/ase-web-and-cloud-applications-security/05 - MVCStore - Controllers, Actions, Views.md

         }
     }
     ```

-7. Let's net create the tag helper that will display the page numbers.
+9. Let's now create the tag helper that will display the page numbers.
 Create a folder named `Infrastructure` and add to it a class called `PageLinkTagHelper`

     ```C#
     [HtmlTargetElement("div", Attributes = "page-model")]